 Can you teach this stuff?

-Certainly not all of it can be easily taught – there is a lot of mind-set and attitude around entrepreneurship for example – but this can nevertheless be learnt in the right environment.
-Whilst traditional teaching can impart some of the knowledge that future entrepreneurs might need most enterprise educators are using a variety of experiential teaching methods to create environments in which students learn skills and self-efficacy by doing.
-We use simulations, we build challenges set in real-world activities, we use case studies of real companies, we invite in real entrepreneurs or customers, and we set practical activities that test presentation skills, team-work, commercial analysis and more.
+Certainly, not all of it can be easily taught – there is a lot of mindset and attitude around entrepreneurship for example – but this can nevertheless be learnt in the right environment.
+While traditional teaching can impart some of the knowledge that future entrepreneurs might need most enterprise educators are using a variety of experiential teaching methods to create environments in which students learn skills and self-efficacy by doing.
+We use simulations, we build challenges set in real-world activities, we use case studies of real companies, we invite in real entrepreneurs or customers, and we set practical activities that test presentation skills, teamwork, commercial analysis and more.